 Hunting King George Whiting

-Now that we have hit winter, it is a great time to hunt for King George Whiting (KGW).
-It might be cold, but there is still plenty of fishing to do.
+Now that we have hit summer, it is a great time to hunt for King George Whiting (KGW).
+It might be getting hotter, but there is still plenty of fishing to do.
 This article is all about pursuing KGW, as they are a great species to target for a number of reasons, they are a hard fighting fish for their size, they are great eating, and most of all, they are a fun fish to catch on light gear.

 At around $50 a kilo on the market, it makes good sense to catch them yourself.
 KGW are for the most part targeted by anglers not so much for their fighting ability, but more so for the eating quality.
 Having said that, they are a little tricky to catch if you are new to whiting fishing, so let’s now take the time, to give you a few tips to get you on your way.

 Ok, to get out and catch some whiting, there is a few little things you will need, which won’t cost you a fortune.
 If fishing from a boat or a kayak, it is a good idea to make use of some snapper racks or a good rod holder such as a Railblaza or Scotty holder in the case of a kayaker.
 These will help you use multiple rods, they can also provide a better hook up rate, by presenting your bait better by having your rod out on a horizontal angle, rather than sitting up high in a gunnel mount rod holder.
 It’s up to you how many rods you want to fish at a time (within your State’s legal requirements of course), it really comes down to whatever you are comfortable managing.
 If the fish are going hard then you are better off keeping one rod in the rack and one in your hand.
 If the fish are a little on the slower side, then I find it best to fish three or so rods at a time.